andyjessop/andyjessop/README.md

 ### Hi there 👋

-I'm Andy, a passionate software engineer, focussing on front-end development.
+I'm Andy, a dedicated technical lead with over 10 years of experience in software engineering, specialising in creating maintainable, accessible, testable, and performant web applications.

 I _love_ quality, and _loathe_ the throwaway culture.
 I believe you should "build it once, build it right"; if you build it right the first time, you don't need to keep on revisiting and rebuilding.